davissp14/messenger/README.md

     2. messenger --register                                   # Asks for First name / Last name.

 # Usage
-To start listening run:  `messenger --start`
+To start listening for voices:  `messenger --start`
 To send messages run: `messenger --send "Your message"`